SWIC-177/curriculum-content/week-14.md

 ### Update/Edit

-**UPDATED:** I have removed 🔥 the task regarding sorting.
-Once again, I overestimated the difficulty.
-Instead, I walk you through the sort task [in this Q&A video](https://around.co/playback/ff124133-420b-48e4-a38a-aabcbfab4917?sharedKey=7f4e3e6a-94d4-4581-9c69-5b05178719dc).
+**UPDATED:** I overestimated the difficulty of the 'sorting' task.
+Instead, of having you struggle with it, I walk you through the sort task [in this Q&A video](https://around.co/playback/ff124133-420b-48e4-a38a-aabcbfab4917?sharedKey=7f4e3e6a-94d4-4581-9c69-5b05178719dc).
 We also review some parts of VS Code and we fix an issue with the tooling 🧰.
 We also review ESM, `filter` and just various other JS topics.
 Feel free to scrub the video as needed!
 Not all of it will be 💯 relevant for your situation.

 ### Fixed! 🐛